 If you foresee a decline in a stock’s value, you’ll likely employ a bearish options trading strategy that will take advantage of a decrease in the underlying asset’s price.
 This may cause the strategy to realize a gain.
-If your forecast is incorrect, the option strategy could net a trading loss.
+If your forecast is incorrect, you could net a trading loss.

 Buying a Put Option

-If you have the same market outlook as a short seller but wish to employ a trading strategy with lower and predefined risks, you can purchase a put option.
-Unlike the Protective Put strategy, you do not own the underlying stock.
+If you have the same market outlook as a short seller but prefer a trading strategy with lower and predefined risks, you can purchase a put option.
+Unlike the protective put strategy, you do not own the underlying stock.

 As the buyer of a put option, you have the right to sell shares of the stock (usually 100 per contract) at a fixed price on or before the expiration of the put option contract.
 If the stock decreases, the put option may become more valuable as the stock trades lower and lower in price.
-This increase in the put option’s value allows you to sell the put option for more than you paid, netting a profit.
+This increase in the put option’s value allows you to sell the put option for more than you paid and you then profit from the sale.

-Trades don’t always turn out as planned and the same is true for buying put options.
-This bearish trading strategy may lose money if the put price declines in value.
-One reason this may occur is if the stock movement is opposite to your forecast and actually increases.
-Another reason could be that too much time has passed.
-However, your loss is limited to the cost paid for the put option.
+You can lose money using this strategy if the put price declines in value or if the stock movement is opposite to your forecast and actually increases.
+Too much time may also pass.
+However, you limit your loss to the cost paid for the put option.

 Read more: Put Options Explained

-Market neutral option trading strategies attempt to take advantage of a stock that is expected to be range bound or stagnant in price over a period of time.
+Market-neutral option trading strategies attempt to take advantage of a stock expected to be range bound or stagnant in price over a period of time.
 Although any price movement is possible, it’s unlikely that a stock will move severely in either direction during orderly trading conditions.

 You may foresee increased volatility in a certain stock.
 That’s when your strategy should maximize exposure to increased implied volatility in options.
 Increases in implied volatility infer that the stock has a greater propensity to move either up or down.
-Use certain strategies to make a profit if the stock makes an extreme price move.
-If the stock stagnates or implied volatility decreases, you may incur a loss.
+You can use certain strategies to make a profit if the stock makes an extreme price move.
+If the stock stagnates or implied volatility decreases, you may experience a loss.